 Are there really hungry people in Northern Territory?

 Yes there are, but hunger is largely a hidden social problem and many victims suffer in silence.
-Each year 42,132 Northern Territorians experience food insecurity – around half of them are children.
-That’s one in every ten people.
+15% of people in Australia experience Food insecurity

 Some statistics about the unlucky people in our lucky country:

 more people are seeking food relief in 2017 – the highest in Australia

 Number of people helped each month by Foodbank NT

 Additional food required to meet total demand in the NT